 What If You Don’t File Voluntarily Substitute Return

 If are fit in the classification of non filers and you fail to file, the IRS may file a substitute return for you.
 The Internal Revenue Service utilizes income that has been reported to them, like wages, interest income, subcontractor payments sale of property and so on.
-The IRS then presumes you are single, have no dependents, and makes use of the standard deduction.
+The IRS then presumes you are single, have no dependents, and make use of the standard deduction.
 A Notice of Deficiency CP3219N (90-day letter) will be sent proposing a tax assessment.

-You will have 90 days to file your past due tax return or file a petition in Tax Court.
+You will have 90 days to file your past-due tax return or file a petition in Tax Court.
 If no action is taken on your part, the IRS will proceed with a proposed assessment.
-If the IRS files a substitute return, it is still in your best interest to file your own tax return to take advantage of any exemptions, credits and deductions you are entitled to receive.
+If the IRS files a substitute return, it is still in your best interest to file your own tax return to take advantage of any exemptions, credits, and deductions you are entitled to receive.
 The IRS will generally adjust your account to reflect the correct figures.

 Collection and Enforcement Actions for Non Filers